Renovamen/oh-vue-icons/README.md

 - For Font Awesome icons, icons from regular and brands are located in `icons/fa/regular` and `icons/fa/brands` directory, which have name prop values like `fa/regular/flag` or `fa/brands/reddit`.
 Icons from solid pack are located in `icons/fa` directory and have name prop values like `fa/beer`.

+For more information about the usage, see [here](https://oh-vue-icons.vercel.app).

 &nbsp;

 ## Development